MTES-MCT/monitorenv/CONTRIBUTING.md

 #### Configuration

-Create a `./infra/.env` file based on `./infra/.env.template` Optionally modify `./infra/configurations/backend/application-dev.properties`
+Optionally create and modify `./.env.local`

 ##### Sentry

 SENTRY_DSN is an environment variable used by Sentry to identify the application.
 It is used by both the frontend and backend.
-It is defined in the `./infra/.env` file and injected into the frontend application via the `./public/env.js` file.
+It is defined in the `.env` file and injected into the frontend application via the `./public/env.js` file.

 If `SENTRY_DSN` is set, the backend logs will automatically be sent.